Solar Drifter — Free DIY Solar-Powered Electric Houseboat Plans

 Choose the Solar Drifter configuration that fits your lifestyle:

-Full details are available in Chapter 2 of the FREE DIY Build Plans.
+Full details are available in Chapter 2 of the FREE DIY Build Plan.

 Upper Deck